coderabbitai/coderabbit-docs/docs/integrations/knowledge-base.md

 sidebar_position: 3
 ---

 CodeRabbit integrates with external knowledge bases to provide a seamless experience for issue tracking.
-This guide will assist you in effectively integrating CodeRabbit with the following supported issue tracking tools.
+This will allow CodeRabbit to use the context from the linked issues while reviewing the code.

 ## Jira {#jira}